aspose-total/Aspose.Total-Products/total/en/python-net/conversion/image-to-pst/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert images to PST format arises when a Python developer is trying to add a feature within an application that requires the conversion of images to PST format.
+PST is a file format used by Microsoft Outlook to store emails, contacts, tasks, and other items.
+It is a popular format for storing emails and other data, and is widely used by businesses and individuals alike.

+<h2>How Aspose.Total Helps for Image to PST Conversion</h2>

-For a Python developer, who is trying to add a IMAGE to PST conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into PST format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help automate the conversion process.
+It includes APIs for dealing with different formats, including Email, Images, and Microsoft Word formats.
+Aspose.Words for Python via .NET and Aspose.Email for Python via .NET are two APIs that are part of the Aspose.Total for Python via .NET package.
+These APIs make it easy to convert images to PST format using Python.
+The process involves two steps: first, the Word file is loaded and rendered into HTML via Aspose.Words for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into PST format.

 {{% /blocks/products/pf/feature-page-summary %}}